mhschmieder/jepswriter/README.md

-# EpsToolkit
+# JEpsWriter

-The EpsToolkit library is an open source project for Java 8 that redirects screen output to a single page in EPS format using class inheritance from AWT's Graphics2D canvas-based "paintComponent()" screen refresh renderer.
+The JEpsWriter library is an open source project for Java 8 that redirects screen output to a single page in EPS format using class inheritance from AWT's Graphics2D canvas-based "paintComponent()" screen refresh renderer.

 There are many different purposes that people have in exporting vector graphics from a GUI application.
 In some cases, they may want screenshots that are vectorized vs. rasterized, so that they scale better.
 Sometimes the EPS might be part of report generation.
 The focus of this particular library is more on the specific needs of scientific visualization applications, which can have huge data sets that involve many geometric entities and bitmap images being written to the EPS file.